-The College Nurse, Helen Thornton, holds weekday drop-in sessions on site and will be available by email or phone.
+The College Nurse, Lynn Cross, holds weekday drop-in sessions on site and will be available by email or phone.

 The Dean Team

 Student Welfare Officer

 The Student Welfare Officer, Jo Bates, works alongside other welfare provision in the College and can offer advise and guidance related to wellbeing, disability and welfare issues.
 Jo is also the Disability Coordinator for the College and can advise on the support available.